 With all these plug-ins floating around, what does an Eclipse system look like on disk?
 Figure 2–4 shows a typical RCP SDK install.
 The top-most directory is the install location.
 It includes a plug-in store, some bootstrap code, and a launcher, eclipse.exe, which is used to start Eclipse.

 Figure 2–4 The anatomy of an Eclipse installation

-The plug-in store (plugins directory) contains a directory or JAR file for each plug-in.
-By convention, the name in the file system matches the identifier of the plug-in and is followed by its version number.
+The plug-in store contains a directory or JAR file for each plug-in.
+By convention, the name in the filesystem matches the identifier of the plug-in and is followed by its version number.
 Each plug-in contains its files and folders as described earlier.

-The configuration location (configuration directory) contains the configuration definition.
-This definition describes which plug-ins are to be installed and run.
+The configuration location contains the configuration definition.
+This definition describes which plug-ins are to be installed into the Runtime and run by Eclipse.
 The configuration location is also available to plug-ins for storing settings and other data such as preferences and cached indexes.
 By default, the configuration location is part of the install location.
 This is convenient for standard single-user installs on machines where users have full control.
-Products and shared, or multiconfiguration, installs on UNIX systems may, however, put the configuration location elsewhere, such as the current user's home directory.
+Products and shared, or multi-configuration, installs on UNIX systems may, however, put the configuration location elsewhere, such as the current user’s home directory.